-In October, there are some incredible events in and around Nashville, including some of the best and most well-liked activities.
-During the pumpkin-everything season, Nashville offers tons of festive opportunities to celebrate the Autumn season and favorite Halloween holiday.
+In October, there are incredible events around Nashville, including some of the best and most well-liked activities to celebrate the Autumn season and Halloween holiday.
 There is an unlimited supply of haunted houses, ghostly tours, pumpkin patches, fall foliage hikes, and even special corn mazes to explore in the middle Tennessee area.
-Families, couples, and friends will enjoy this list of over 20 events celebrating arts and culture, Oktoberfest, nature, music, and more.
+Families, couples, and friends will enjoy this list of over 20 events celebrating arts and culture, Oktoberfest, nature, and music.

 This event began over a decade ago as a desire to bring artists and their artwork to the University School of Nashville for a school fundraiser.
 It has now evolved into a nationally respected art show that attracts loyal patrons and newcomers to view work by a carefully selected group of talented emerging and established artists.

 The show has included work by artists such as Katherine Stratton Miller, Bennet LeMaster, and Josh Yazdian, and changes every year.
 An array of mediums such as jewelry, painting, mixed media, and sculpture is presented in the show.
 There are additional events the weekend of the gallery show for parents, students, alumni, and community members.